toniomg/SkypeLogReader/README.md

 Python Script to analyze Skype conversations stored by default in a sqlite DB.

-Work in progress, returned so far:
+Work in progress, done so far:

 1. List of calls with date and conversation time
 2. List of chats: